About Best of Sahara & the South

 * Please ask if you wish to be woken for sunrise; as your guide will not automatically wake you.

-Stop where you wish to enjoy your picnic lunch.
+Stop where you wish, your driver will be happy to make a few suggestions, to enjoy your picnic lunch.
 You continue through Amerzgane and then cross back over the Atlas Mountains to arrive in Marrakech in the late afternoon.

 All prices are per person